plotly/plotly.github.io/_posts/3d/2016-08-18-how-to-make-a-3d-surface-plot.md

  - title: Add Your Data to Plotly
    sub-steps:
-    - copy: "Head to Plotly’s new online [workspace](https://plot.ly/create) and add your data.
+    - copy: "Head to Chart Studio’s new online [workspace](https://plot.ly/create) and add your data.
 You have the option of typing directly in the grid, uploading your file, or entering a URL of an online dataset.
 Plotly accepts .xls, .xlsx, or .csv files.
 For more information on how to enter your data, see [this](http://help.plot.ly/add-data-to-the-plotly-grid/) tutorial."
       img: "![Import data main](../static/images/3d-surface-plot-with-excel/import-data-surface.png)"

  - title: Create a Chart